horvatj/ecg/README.md

-# ecg
+# ECG
-easy too build ecg device builded based on an Arduino
+Easy too build ECG device builded based on an Arduino.
+Not intended to be used in a clinical context.
+Just as a proof of concept.